 6. Schedule a Tune Up

-Scheduling a routine clean and check on your air conditioner, at least once a year, will increase the life of your HVAC system, minimize the cost of repairs, and ensure your equipment is running properly and efficiently.
+Scheduling routine air conditioning maintenance, at least once a year, will increase the life of your HVAC system, minimize the cost of repairs, and ensure your equipment is running properly and efficiently.

-If you have any questions about prepping your air conditioner for Summer or would like to schedule an AC precision tune up, give us a call today at 847.630.9562 or book online!
+If you have any questions about prepping your air conditioner for summer or would like to schedule an AC precision tune up, give us a call at On the Mark Heating & Air or make an appointment today!